 Chipmunks love nibbling at anything growing in your backyard right from tiny seeds to ripe tomatoes, and strawberries.
-And when it comes to their dwelling and nesting of babies, they love to invade your house, especially the attic and crawl space.
 To prevent them from digging holes and destroying your vegetable garden and flower pots, try out the following methods.

 A live trap, particularly a wire mesh or a box trap (shoebox can be used) is a good and safe option as you can move it to a different location so safely release the rodent.
 It is advisable to avoid using a snap trap as it might actually hurt or kill the animal.

 Position the trap at a spot frequented by them.
 Keeping two traps one after the other improves the chances of success and gives faster results.
 However, make sure it is not within reach of children, pets, or other wildlife animals.
 In fact, you can place it into or underneath a box with holes large enough for only chipmunks to enter.

 Chipmunks have a taste for nuts, peanut butter, raisins, cereal grains, pumpkin or sunflower seeds, and meat.
 You need to first bait the trap for a couple of days to make them get used to feeding off it, and then set the trigger.

 A tall fence with small holes buried about 6 inches under the surface would discourage the ground chipmunks to climb it.
 Placing a net over the top and at the sides provides an additional guard.

 You can also install an L-shaped footer around the house, including porch/deck, driveway, sidewalks, shed, garage (to keep them out of your car), downspouts or any other extended structure to prevent them from digging.
 Burying a ¼-inch mesh hardware cloth a few inches below the surface of the soil might also give the same result while covering plant bulbs with it protects from direct damage.